hackforla/product-management/.github/ISSUE_TEMPLATE/update-existing-one-sheet---name-of-project-.md

 ---

 ### Overview
-Update the project one sheet so it is current and can be shared with stakeholders and funders.
+Update the project one sheet so it can be shared with stakeholders and funders.

 ### Action Items
-- [ ] Check to confirm project overview is accurate
+- [ ] Check to confirm project already has a one sheet
-- [ ] Create a copy of the existing one sheet and review the following
+- [ ] Make a copy of the one sheet and store in the product management google drive/one sheet revisions
+- [ ] Review one sheet and check off items on the checklist to see what it might be missing.
+- [ ] Setup a meeting with the PM to go over the project to confirm what information on the sheet is up to date and what needs revision.

+###
+Checklist
-- [ ] Include project logo
+- [ ] Include project logo (top right)
+- [ ] Overview
-- [ ] Update history/last 6 months
+- [ ] History and or last 6 months
+- [ ] Partners
-- [ ] Update roadmap/next 6 months
+- [ ] Roadmap/next 6 months
+- [ ] Contact email (footer)
+- [ ] Github URL (footer)
+- [ ] Link to project page on hackforla.org (footer)
+- [ ] Slack channel (footer)
-- [ ] Update last updated date
+- [ ] Last updated date (footer)
+- [ ] Hack for LA logo (bottom right)

 ### Resources/Instructions
 Check issue #3 for sample one sheets